Libraries

 ScaLAPACK:

-ScaLAPACK can be part of ACML or cluster MKL.
-These libraries are recommended if available.
+ScaLAPACK can be part of ACML (AMD) or cluster MKL (Intel).
+These libraries are recommended on the corresponding machines if available.

 Recently a ScaLAPACK installer has been added that simplifies the installation.